hpides/alsatian/experiments/opt_parameters/data_loading/readme.md

       overlap (left image)
     - when the inference takes longer (sleep 2) than loading a batch, loading first batch has high time, then almost instantaneous (right image)
+- **large batch size can lead to data loading bottleneck**
+    - what we also see is that the larger the batch size the higher the peaks become and the higher the time to load the very first batch, if overall data loading is the bottleneck, it can be the case that (even though inference with a larger batch size might be faster) a smaller batch size is the better choice for end to end time because then the peaks, and especially the time to load the first batch are shorter

 <p float="left">
   <img src="./plots/batch_size_impact/workers-2-sleep-None-data-imagenette.png" width="400" />